 The ME Department offers a curriculum that combines a foundation in mathematics and science and a core of engineering science and mechanics based courses with the creative processes of engineering design and supports student groups engaged in design-intensive and entrepreneurial extracurricular activities.
 The Mechanical Engineering Program is accredited by ABET.
 The program integrates individual mastery of core subjects in fluid mechanics, thermal engineering, mechanical systems, and solid mechanics with teamwork-based solutions to open-ended design problems, real-world experiences, and experimental techniques.
 Students learn the skills to develop ideas from concept to product.

 A distinguishing component of the undergraduate experience in mechanical engineering at MSU is provided by the design program, a pillar of the undergraduate curriculum that combines core instruction in design with hands-on experiences in design-build-test projects.
 A sequence of four design intensive course courses culminates in a capstone course, underpinned by industrially-sponsored projects.
 Industrial sponsorship for the capstone design experience is strong.
 Over the last ten years, 130 companies, most from within the state, have sponsored 369 capstone design projects.
 In addition to industrially-motivated projects, students have the option to participate in humanitarian projects.

-The Department has a long-established education abroad program in Germany (RWTH Aachen University) and education abroad programs in France (École Catholique d'Arts et Métiers), the United Kingdom (University of Edinburgh),and Denmark (Technical University of Denmark).
+The Department has a long-established education abroad program in Germany (RWTH Aachen University) and education abroad programs in France (École Catholique d'Arts et Métiers) and the United Kingdom (University of Edinburgh).

 Our graduates will: